 There are four waitlist options that you may choose:

 - Fall option: If you are only interested in entering UMass Amherst in the fall semester (September)

 - Spring option: if you are only interested in entering UMass Amherst in the spring semester (January)

 - Both (fall or spring): if you are interested in entering UMass Amherst in either the fall or spring semester

 - Withdraw: If you are not interested in remaining on the waitlist

 Yes.
 However, you cannot be admitted to any major from the waitlist unless you submit the waitlist response form, accessible through your applicant portal, by the April 15 deadline.

 Except for the College of Nursing and the Isenberg School of Management, there are opportunities to join more selective majors and programs at UMass after enrollment.
 Please check the specific department or college website for more information on requirements for internal transfers to these majors/programs.
 There are also more than 60 minor fields of study available to you once you enroll at UMass Amherst

 Every year is different in terms of how many applicants are placed on the waitlist and how many students are selected for admission off the waitlist for either fall or spring semester.
-For that reason, and because circumstances are especially unpredictable given the global health crisis this year, we do not publish waitlist numbers.
+For that reason, we do not publish waitlist numbers.